1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 2/Topic 2.3.md

 		 - poly unsaturated fats have many kinks, monounsaturated on
 		 - Isomers
 			 - Cis look like soup
-			 - Trans is artificail no bend lightning bolt
+			 - Trans is artificail no bend lightning bolt, very few in nature
 	 - Satruated: no double nods in the carbon gain
 		 - large amounts increase risk of heart diaseas, mainly animal orgin